AGrunt/API-service/README.md

 ## How to use

 Service available at `http://localhost:5000`
-Dovumentation for available methods accessable at `http://localhost:5000/swagger`
+Documentation for available methods accessable at `http://localhost:5000/swagger`

 Swagger interface allow to try out methods and get service response.
+To try out methods through swagger UI press `Try it out`, fill required fields, and press `Execute` button bellow

 Every response is hardcoded now for test reasons.